mikezackles/nocopy/README.md

 [structpack](test/structpack.cpp)
 -

-`nocopy` structpacks are essentially traditional packed structs, but the packing is performed automatically at compile time.
+Nocopy structpacks are essentially traditional packed structs, but the packing is performed automatically at compile time.
 Scalar types are aligned to their size, and structpack fields are sorted by alignment from largest to smallest.
 Because these alignments are all guaranteed to be powers of two, smaller